Council of English Speaking Community in Paris

 British and Commonwealth Women's Association (BCWA)

 Activities include yoga, cartonnage, bridge, art, Mah Jong, crafts, French conversation, and Pilates.
 Talks are given monthly on a variety of subjects and from time to time special events are organised.
 BCWA members join in activities which take place in members’ homes or other locations in Paris.
 These include book discussions, patchwork and needlework, French/English conversation.

 Membership is open to any woman who is herself, or who is married to, a British or Commonwealth citizen.

-The committee exists to co-ordinate the activities of British social, educational and other organisations in the Paris region, and to act on behalf of the British community on all official or social occasions of importance which do not come within the exclusive province of any particular British organisation.
+The committee co-ordinates the activities of British social, educational, sporting and other 1901 associations in France and Monaco, and acts on behalf of the British community on all official or social occasions of importance which do not come within the exclusive province of any particular British association.

 35 rue du Faubourg St Honoré

 75383 Paris Cedex 08

 British School of Paris